-Starting a nonprofit in West Virginia is easy
+Starting a 501(c)(3) Nonprofit in West Virginia is Easy

-Most nonprofits formed for religious, charitable, scientific, literary, or educational purposes, are eligible for federal and state tax exemptions under 501(c)(3) laws.
-To start a tax-exempt nonprofit organization, you must first start a nonprofit according to the rules of the state, and then apply for 501(c)(3) status with the IRS.
-To start your tax exempt 501(c)(3) nonprofit organization, follow these steps:s
+To start a 501(c)(3) tax-exempt nonprofit organization in West Virginia, you must first start a West Virginia nonprofit according to the rules of the state and then apply for 501(c)(3) status with the IRS.

 Step 1: Name Your West Virginia Nonprofit